kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

   * "query_row_ranges" (optional): Same as columns, but for rows.
 Can be omitted, in which case all rows of the array will be queried.
   * "query_attributes" (mandatory): List of strings specifying attributes to be fetched.

+  NOTE: In general, the JSON library is not good at flagging syntax errors in the JSON file.
+I generally run the command "json_verify \< \<json_file\>" to check the syntax first.